- 1 Purpose

-Once terms and conditions are mutually agreed, applications must be forwarded to the Category 4 Delegate for endorsement, prior to approval or otherwise of the Category 2 Delegate.
+Once terms and conditions are mutually agreed, applications must be forwarded to the Category 2 Delegate for approval or otherwise.

 The Category 2 Delegate has the discretion to accept, or not accept, any Employee's application for pre-retirement employment appointments.

-Applications must be submitted to Human Resources using the Pre-Retirement Application Form.
+Applications must be submitted to the People Portfolio using the Pre-Retirement Application Form.

 4 Delegated Responsibilities